-To introduce students to the ideas of engineering and design through a prototyping process that begins with a problem and follows a standard engineering process of conceptualizing a solution testing and re-testing of prototypes, and redesign of original concept.
+To introduce students to the ideas of engineering and design through a prototyping process that begins with a problem and follows a standard engineering process of conceptualizing a solution, testing and re-testing of prototypes, and redesign of original concept.

 Enrolled students will engage in computer aided design and modeling beginning in two dimensions and progressing to three dimensions.
-Students will not only learn the software behind 21st century design but also the hardware through hands on experience with a laser cutting system three dimensional printers, and computer numerically controlled router systems.
-Design software includes Adobe Illustrator, CorelDRAW, TinkerCAD, and Fusion 360.
+Students will not only learn the software behind 21st century design but also the hardware through hands-on experience with a laser cutting system, three dimensional printers, and computer numerically controlled router systems. includes Design software Adobe Illustrator.
+CorelDRAW, TinkerCAD, and Fusion 360.
 Students will engage in collaborative group projects with peers of varying skill levels and backgrounds to produce real products.
-The course teaches and follows a typical industry style prototyping process where much of the learning occurs through product component failure and re-Groups will design a solution to an desian. engineering challenge at the end of the year that is realized through the various media presented throughout the class.
+The course teaches and follows a typical industry style prototyping process where much of the learning occurs through product component failure and re-design.
+Groups will design a solution to an engineering challenge at the end of the year that is realized through the various media presented throughout the class.

-DESIGN AND FABRICATION BC2041
+DESIGN AND FABRICATION

-Grades 10-12 Y Credits - 10
+Grades 10-12 Υ Credits - 10

-Elective HS Graduatio n Req.
+Elective HS Graduation Req.

 g Univ. of Calif.
+Req.

 g Calif.
-State U niv.
+State Univ.
 Req.

 See below Prerequisites

-Level
+СР Level